simonli92/Pokemon-Go-and-search/README.md

 User can search and select what you want.

-User can send message about what color you join in Pokemon Go.
+User can send message about what color you join in Pokemon Go Mobile game.

 User can comment for the website.